 If you're looking for a traditional vendor area, you have come to the wrong place!
-For the last five years, the UDL-IRN International Summit has been a gathering where we celebrate learning through experiences that engage participants in a variety of ways.
+For the last six years, the UDL-IRN International Summit has been a gathering where we celebrate learning through experiences that engage participants in a variety of ways.
 We consider the Summit to be a different type of conference experience.
 We avoid having keynotes.
 We see the power in networking while also designing room for reflection.
 We aim to create non-traditional vendor spaces.
 The goal is to create a conference experience that allows people to feel comfortable collaborating with each other, using new learning designs that meet the variability of ALL adult learners.

 So how do we make this happen?